Why Is Moon Phase Journaling a Fun and Educational Activity for Kids?

 Can moon phase journaling help with emotions?

-Yes, observing the moon’s phases can help children understand and express their emotions better.
+Yes, observing the moon’s phases can help children better understand and express their emotions.

 How do I explain the phases of the moon to my child?